makermoekoe/Picoclick-C3/README.md

 ## Flashing firmware to the ESP32

-**Press and hold the button during the complete flashing process!
+**- Press and hold the button during the complete flashing process!
 Otherwise the ESP32 will be loose power and the upload process will crash!**
+**- A battery or a power supply has to be applied to the battery pads (3.5v - 5.5v) in order to flash the device!**

 Except the above, the Picoclick behaves like a normal development board.
 No need to get the ESP32 into download mode or pressing any reset button.